Federal Aviation Administration (FAA), DOT.

 ASW OK E2 Lexington, OK [New]

-That airspace extending upward from the surface to and including 3,600 feet above mean sea level (MSL) within a 3.7-mile radius of the Muldrow Army Heliport, OK and within 3 miles each side of the Muldrow runway 175 Copter RNAV (GPS) Runway 17 approach course extending north from the 3.7 mile radius to the 6.8 mile extension.
+That airspace extending upward from the surface to and including 3,600 feet above mean sea level (MSL) within a 3.7-mile radius of the Muldrow Army Heliport, OK; and within 3 miles each side of the Muldrow 175° Copter RNAV (GPS) approach course extending from the 3.7-mile radius north 6.8 miles.
 This airspace is effective during specific dates and times established in advance by Notice to Airmen.
 The effective date and time will thereafter be continuously published in the Airport/Facility Directory.

 BILLING CODE 4910-13-M